 Vehicles must be parked in designated areas.
 Vehicle related violations may result in loss of privilege of driving or parking on school property.
+Students are required to register their vehicles in the High School Office.

 Section 10 Student Valuables

 Students, not the school, are responsible for their personal property.
 Students are cautioned not to bring large amounts of money or items of value to school.
 If it is necessary to bring valuable items or more money than is needed to pay for lunch, leave the money or valuables with a staff member in the school office for temporary safe-keeping.
 Even then, the school is not in a position to guarantee that the student's property will not be subject to loss, theft or damage.